less-lab-uva/CS4501-Spring2021/labs/lab5.md

 # Checkpoint 4

+Proceed to train your DNN and add it into the perception node.

 1. Take a screenshot of the training and validation graph during the training process independent of ROS.
-We require a training and validation accuracy of at least 60%.
+We require a testing accuracy of at least 60%.
 2. Showcase your drone flying to an animal and classifying it.
 3. Are there cases where your drone incorrectly classifies the animal?
 Why do you think this is?

 ---

+Congratulations, you are done with Lab 5!

+---

+Final Check:

+1. Show that your drone continuously flies between points in the following sets of waypoints `'[2,6],[7,0],[4,-2],[-6,-6]]'` and `'[-4,-1],[2,-4],[-7,0],[4,4]]'`:
+    1. Show that your drone navigates to each of the waypoint sets while displaying the RQT image view.
+See if you can manually spot an animal.
+    2. Show your drone waiting at each waypoint for 5 seconds.
+    3. Explain how you implemented the `visit_waypoints` node.

+2. Implement the `marine_life_detection.py` class located in the `perception`.
+    1. Showcase that your functions work correctly by running the unit tests.
+    2. What other technique could you use to achieve similar results?
+    3. Explain how you determined if an animal was present using the mask.
+What threshold did you use, how determine the best value to use?
+    4. When would your technique not work?

+3. Showcase the integration of the perception layer into ROS.
+    1. Showcase your drone traversing the waypoints on a given scenario and autonomously detecting an animal.
+    2. Showcase that your drone publishes that an animal is detected by echoing `/marine_life_detected`.

+4. Proceed to train your DNN and add it into the perception node.
+    1. Take a screenshot of the training and validation graph during the training process independent of ROS.
+We require a testing accuracy of at least 60%.
+    2. Showcase your drone flying to an animal and classifying it.
+    3. Are there cases where your drone incorrectly classifies the animal?
+Why do you think this is?